Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 - Will your app always bind the device to a particular user account?
 Some products are always associated with a user account whereas other products may work just fine without being associated with a particular account.

 - Will you require the user to confirm that the right device is being onboarded?
 In some cases manufacturers want a confirmation by having the user take some action on the device, such as pressing a button.
-This adds complexity to the onboarding process, but can eliminate some low likelihood corner case issues where the wrong device was selected, and can provide an additional layer of security.
+This adds an extra step to the onboarding process, but can eliminate some low likelihood corner case issues where the wrong device was selected, and can provide an additional layer of security.

 - Will you want to identify the device to the user?
 If a user is likely to onboard multiple devices at once, you can identify the device (e.g. by flashing a light or playing a sound on the device) to help the user identify which is which.
 This can be helpful if the user needs to name individual devices.